digital-raven/raven/docs/user-guide.md

 If you'd rather save money, then installing Raven is straightforward.

 1. If you don't have one already, create a github account.
-2. Fork [the Master Raven Repository](https://github.com/digital-raven/raven.git) repository to your own account.
+2. Fork [the Master Raven Repository](https://github.com/digital-raven/raven.git) repository to your GitHub account.
    - You can use the GUI on GitHub.
    - Or you can download the repository to your machine, create a private repo on GitHub and push a copy there.
 Create the private repo without any files.
-3. Download and install the NixOS ISO to a flashdrive.
+3. Download and install [the NixOS ISO](https://nixos.org/download/) to a flashdrive.
    - [Rufus](https://rufus.ie/en/) can create a bootable flash drive if you're on Windows.
+   - If you're on a Mac or a different Linux machine already, then download the ISO and use `dd if=<your-nixos.iso> of=/dev/<your flashdrive block device>`
-4. Reboot your computer from your flash drive and go through the NixOS installer.
+4. Boot your computer from your flash drive and go through the NixOS installer.
-5. Download your forked repository from your github and ensure the following remotes are set up.
+5. Download your forked repository from your github and `cd` into it.
+Set up the following remotes.
    - `git remote add upstream https://github.com/digital-raven/raven.git`
    - `git remote add origin https://github.com/<your-github-username>/raven.git`
+6. Create a git branch for your machine.
+   - `git checkout -b your-machine`
+7. Run the `./check` script at the top of this repository to list entries you need to replace.
+Each "REPLACEME_*" has a comment on how to replace the information.
-6. Run through the update procedure below.
+8. Run through the update procedure below.

 ## Updating and making changes
 Raven is simple to update once installed.
 There are only a few commands to remember.

+- Open a terminal window and `cd` into your repo's local copy.
 - Rebuild your your system with any changes you've made, or perform a first-time installation on a base NixOS installation.